arjkb/personal-story/_posts/blog/2017-03-11-Masala-Dosa-at-Annapurna.md

 Overall, this was easily the best masala dosa I have tried in a long while, and I left the restaurant satisfied, having mastered the art of eating dosa with a spoon and a fork!

-I recommend this place to anyone who want to taste the magic of Indian food.
+I recommend this place to anyone who wants to taste the magic of Indian food.

 Would I go here again?
 You bet!